News, Events, Publications

 “Start small, whatever you can manage.
 And don’t apologize for it.”

-In this interview for Author Brenda K. Massman’s series Originality: Conversations About Books And Art With Innovative Indies, Rachel and Brenda discuss the road less travelled, unconventional definitions of “success,” and advice for pursuing a creative life.
+In Originality: Conversations About Books And Art With Innovative Indies, Rachel and Author Brenda K. Massman discuss the road less travelled, unconventional definitions of “success,” and advice for pursuing a creative life.

-THE BLUE IRIS Awarded 2nd Place in PenCraft’s Annual Book Competition.
+THE BLUE IRIS Places Second in PenCraft’s Annual Competition.

-After winning PenCraft’s Spring Best Book Award earlier this year, judges have voted THE BLUE IRIS second place winner for General Fiction in their annual competition.
+After winning PenCraft’s ’24 Spring Best Book Award, THE BLUE IRIS placed second for General Fiction in Pencraft’s Annual Competition.

-THE BLUE IRIS celebrated its first birthday with a brand-new AUDIOBOOK edition!
 The variegated cast of characters are brilliantly performed by Jeannie Sheneman and GM Hakim, inviting readers to experience this one-of-a-kind flower market like never before.
-Available on Amazon, Apple Books and Audible.
-(Canadian links here)
+Listen now.

 Indigo Locations Welcome Rachel

-Rachel attended Indigo’s Hillcrest location in Richmond Hill and Chapters location in Newmarket for two great afternoons of signing copies and meeting wonderful book people!
+Rachel recently attended Indigo’s Richmond Hill and Newmarket locations for two great afternoons of signing copies and meeting wonderful book people.

-Fellow creators, join Rachel’s Substack for The Launch Diaries, a series of reflections, lessons, real talk and confessions from her debut author journey.
+Fellow creators at all stages, join Rachel’s free Substack for The Launch Diaries, a series of reflections, lessons, real talk and confessions from her debut author journey.

 102.7 CHOP FM’s Writers for Readers

-Rachel was invited in-studio to Newmarket’s 102.7 CHOP FM for the October edition of their Writers for Readers segment.
+Rachel had a blast in-studio at Newmarket’s 102.7 CHOP FM for the October edition of the Writers for Readers segment wiuth Gary Johnson.

 “You will never have enough time.
 But I’m living proof of what’s possible when you make space for that thing that makes time disappear altogether.”

-Rachel joined a stellar lineup of keynote speakers at the sold-out Aurora Chamber of Commerce’s 2024 Women’s Summit, discussing how THE BLUE IRIS became her personal miracle in the wake of disturbing medical results, inspiring the relentless 6-year journey to its publication.
-View a short clip here.
+Rachel joined a stellar lineup of speakers at the sold-out Ageless Ambition Women’s Summit to discuss how THE BLUE IRIS became her personal miracle in the wake of disturbing medical results, and inspired a relentless 6-year journey to publication.

-THE BLUE IRIS is a PenCraft Spring ’24 Best Book
+THE BLUE IRIS Named PenCraft Spring ’24 Best Book

 “Write the story that keeps you up at night and kicks you out of bed in the morning.
 Then, be absolutely relentless about getting it right.”

-Check out Rachel’s interview in the February 12, 2024 issue of Publisher’s Weekly!
-Subscription required.
-(A similar version can be accessed without paywall via BookLife here.)
+Check out Rachel’s interview with BookLife in the February 12, 2024 issue of Publisher’s Weekly.

 “Rachel’s journey is one that is truly inspiring and the love that her fans have for her first book is incredible.”

-It was a full house (including the mayor!) at a recent Meet The Author event in Aurora, Ontario.
-Rachel spoke about her wild journey to publication, answered awesome questions, and gave away great prizes!
-Check out Neighbour Aurora’s recap on Facebook or in Neighbour Paper.
+It was a full house including the Mayor at a recent Meet The Author Event in Aurora, Ontario.
+Rachel spoke about her wild journey to publication, answered awesome questions, and gave away great prizes.

 “Where there’s peonies, there’s peonies.”